chesterbr/ruby2600/README.md

 ## Technical details

-- Full 650x CPU instruction set emulation, [cloc](http://cloc.sourceforge.net/)-ing less than 380 lines of code. (hardware interrupts not emulated, since the 2600 does not have those);
+- Full 650x CPU instruction set emulation and test, [cloc](http://cloc.sourceforge.net/)-ing less than 380 lines of code. (hardware interrupts not emulated, since the 2600 does not have those);
-- RIOT fully implemented;
+- RIOT fully implemented and tested;
-- All bus mirrorings implemented; console switches and P0 joystick bindings available for any pluggable front-end.
+- All bus mirrorings implemented and tested; console switches and P0 joystick bindings available for any pluggable front-end.
 - TIA registers are all emulated, with the exception of audio (AU*) and hardware test (RSYNC);
 - Every single aspect of the emulated code is spec-ed, except for some TIA parts I am still figuring out.
 CPU/RIOT are pretty final, TIA might still be refactored since it suffered a lot of crazy stabs due to the lack of documentation (see below).

 ## Known issues

-- Objects rendered close to the left side (counter zeroing during HBLANK, I suppose) sometimes render in wrong positon (see diagonal.bin test, Seaquest and Pitfall no-movement when close to the left edge);
+- Objects rendered close to the left side (counter zeroing during HBLANK, I suppose) sometimes render in wrong positon (see diagonal.bin test);
 - Some games display an artifact at the left side (late hblank area) where there should be nothing (Freeway, Boxing);
-- Most likely HMOV is being "over-applied" - no harm done, but could hamper games trying to do special effects by changing HMxx registers while HMOV is being applied.
+- Donkey Kong is rendered one pixel off its Stella position;
+- Seaquest renders a full scanline with the diver (missile?) at some specific situations.
+This bug and the three above it might be related (some odd rendering on a specific postion);
+- Enduro and Jawbreaker render their frames a few dozen scanlines after the right position (Enduro leaves some trash behind, Jawbreaker leaves a black space), cutting the lower part;
+- Maybe UI should dynamically adjust to games that (intentionally) generate larger/smaller frames;
+- Emulator only supports NTSC games - not sure if it's worth the hassle of supporting PAL/SECAM anyway, as most(all?)
+PAL games are NTSC versions, and SECAM, well… sucks.
+- Should display the logo during startup (either by overriding first few calls to frame, or by running a bootstrap ROM that shows it).

 ### Technical debt:

-- UI code needs some love (just quickly slapped a [Gosu](http://www.libgosu.org/) script on /bin to make it playable; would seriously consider a JRuby-friendly version); should dynamically adjust to games that generate larger/smaller frames.
+- UI code needs some love (just quickly slapped a [Gosu](http://www.libgosu.org/) script on /bin to make it playable; would seriously consider a JRuby-friendly version)
-- TIA tests don't cover a few aspects (see "Pending" specs)
+- TIA tests don't cover a few aspects (see "Pending" specs);
+- Bus should auto-initialize the components when receiving a string (either on initialize or on a separate method);
+- Bus should forward the Bus#tia.frame call into Bus.frame (avoid indirect access to Tia)

 ## FAQ